-Stamping a PDF — applying a visual mark like 'Approved', 'Revised', 'Draft', or a custom firm seal — is one of the oldest digital workflows in architecture and construction.
+Stamping a PDF, applying a visual mark like 'Approved', 'Revised', 'Draft', or a custom firm seal, is one of the oldest digital workflows in architecture and construction.
 The stamp on a shop drawing tells the contractor it's been reviewed.
 The stamp on a permit set tells the building department it's been signed off.
 Done well, the stamp is permanent, scaled correctly, and renders identically across every PDF tool the recipient might use.
 Done poorly, the stamp is a low-resolution image that becomes a tile of pixels when the contractor zooms in.
 This page covers how to stamp PDFs cleanly, what makes a good stamp, and how Ncored handles the workflow.

 What goes wrong with PDF stamps in general tools

 Two common problems with stamps in free or general-purpose PDF tools.
 First, low-resolution stamp images that pixelate when the recipient zooms in for review.
-Most free online PDF stampers and some built-in stamp libraries use raster images at fixed pixel dimensions — fine at the original zoom level, terrible at 400% zoom on a contractor's screen.
+Most free online PDF stampers and some built-in stamp libraries use raster images at fixed pixel dimensions, fine at the original zoom level, terrible at 400% zoom on a contractor's screen.
 Second, stamps that don't travel correctly.
 Some PDF tools apply stamps as a tool-specific annotation type that the recipient's viewer may not render, leaving the stamped drawing without the stamp on the other side.
 The architect stamps, the contractor opens the file, the stamp is invisible.
 For drawings where the stamp is the legal or procedural signal, this is a real failure.
-The fix in both cases is to use a tool that renders stamps as standard vector or high-resolution image annotations.
+The fix in both cases is to use a tool that renders stamps as standard high-resolution image annotations.

 How Ncored handles PDF stamps